XPRESSyourself/XPRESSpipe/docs/index.rst

 About
 =================
 | `XPRESSpipe <https://github.com/XPRESSyourself/XPRESSpipe>`_ is a part of the `XPRESSyourself <https://github.com/XPRESSyourself/>`_ suite of sequencing tools. `XPRESSpipe <https://github.com/XPRESSyourself/XPRESSpipe>`_ is an automated, efficient, and flexible pipeline for end-to-end processing of ribosome profiling data.
-|
 | `XPRESSpipe <https://github.com/XPRESSyourself/XPRESSpipe>`_ is currently capable of handling single-end (SE), paired-end (PE), and ribosome profiling data.
+| Other analyses can be performed by `XPRESSplot <https://github.com/XPRESSyourself/XPRESSplot>`_.
+Please read the relevant documentation for more information.
 |
 | If you have limited or no computational experience, please see our :ref:`beginners_link`.
 |
 | Please refer to the :ref:`overview_link` page for more details regarding functionality.
-|
-| For each sequencing type pipeline, all relevant quality control analyses are performed for that sequencing type, as well as gene coverage analysis of a housekeeping gene.
-|
-| Other analyses can be performed by `XPRESSplot <https://github.com/XPRESSyourself/XPRESSplot>`_.
-Please read the relevant documentation for more information.

 =================
 Table of contents